mdy/melody/README.md

 **Cloud-assisted repository indexing and caching** allows for much faster and more-reliable builds.  [melodyAPI][melody-api] integration makes sure your build is fast, and that a deleted repository or tag does not break future builds.

+> Please note that the [melodyAPI][melody-api] cloud cache may be cold during the beta period due to a low traffic.
+This may cause slowness during your installs, but it will get faster as our userbase grows.

 ## Installing Melody

 Binary builds are available in the [Releases][releases] section of Melody GitHub repo.
 For the latest unstable version, you can also [build from source](#building-from-source).